 How is VA Disability Back Pay Calculated?

 Your VA disability back pay will be unique to you and your determined employability.
 There is no set amount a disabled veteran is entitled to receive.
 The VA will use several different factors when calculating your disability back pay.
 First is your effective date.
 The second is the specific VA disability rating assigned to your condition.
 In most cases, the higher the VA disability rating you receive, the more the VA will owe you in back payment.
 The VA also will consult its historical disability compensation tables, especially if it’s calculating back payments over multiple years.
-This allows the VA to effectively factor in cost of living changes from year to year.
+This allows the VA to effectively factor in the cost of living changes from year to year.

 It’s important to note that many medical conditions and disabilities change over time, sometimes either improving or worsening.
-If this is the case, the VA may assign a staged disability rating to your condition, which allows the VA to consider how a disability changes over time as it evaluates your compensation claim.
+If this is the case, the VA may assign a staged disability rating to your condition, which allows the VA to consider how a disability changes over time as it evaluates your VA compensation claim.
 This sometimes can make the process of determining back pay a bit more difficult since it must be calculated relative to the severity of the condition from year to year.

 What Are Some Common Myths About VA Disability Back Pay?

 One common myth about VA disability back pay is that it always automatically goes back to the date of the original injury or onset of a disabling condition.
 That isn’t always the case.
-If you apply for VA benefits after you’ve separated from service, the VA generally does not consider the date of an injury or disabling event as an effective date.
+If you apply for VA benefits after you’ve separated from active service, the VA generally does not consider the date of an injury or disabling event as an effective date.

 A second commonly held myth is that VA disability benefits always go back to the date of discharge, which also is incorrect.
 The VA typically only pays disability compensation going back to the date of discharge to veterans who apply for their VA disability benefits within one year of being discharged.
 All of this underscores the need to submit your VA disability benefits claim as soon as possible.